ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 And so on, and so forth.

 For C++, they can change types that go into functions, add overloads, etc. because the type names are mangled with the function.
 But for solving that problem, they introduce a whole lot of new bits of fun that are just oh-so-delightful to have to deal with.
 For example, back in 2009, a paper — [N2994](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2009/n2994.htm), when we still used "N" paper numbers! — was accepted into the C++ standard.
-It basically went through and not only `constexpr`-ified many random bits in the C++ standard, but added the property that some iterators were trivially copiable, copy constructible, and destructible in typical cases.
+It basically went through and not only `constexpr`-ified many random bits in the C++ standard, but added the property that some iterators were trivially copyable, copy constructible, and destructible in typical cases.
 This meant that, effectively, these types would always be extraordinarily cheap to copy/move (often just bit operations) or destroy for their respective platforms.
 It went in.
 And then a strange e-mail popped up nearly 10 years later:

 > [isocpp-lib] N2994 was an ABI-breaking change to istream_iterator